-Harassment, sexual harassment and bullying may take the form of persistent or isolated incidents.
+Harassment and bullying may take the form of persistent or isolated incidents.
 It may arise from face to face actions, telephone, written and electronic communications and visual images.
-If the behaviour or action is considered by the recipient to be offensive or could reasonably be considered offensive by others, it may constitute bullying, harassment or sexual harassment whether intentional or otherwise.
+If the behaviour or action is considered by the recipient to be offensive or could reasonably be considered offensive by others, it may constitute bullying or harassment whether intentional or otherwise.